primesearch/LLR/linux64llr/Readme.txt

 8) Input file formats :

-    - The program recognizes them when reading the first line (header).
+    - In previous versions, the format of input data was known by LLR according to the very first (header) line.
+In this new version, you may now have MULTIPLE DATA FORMATS in the same input file, because data format descriptors can be inserted anywhere in the file.
+In return of that, if an invalid descriptor is found, input lines are flushed until finding the next valid one...And, indeed, the first input line must be a valid descriptor!

-    - The NEWPGEN OUTPUT HEADER has five fields separated by colons :
+    - The NEWPGEN DESCRIPTOR has five fields separated by colons :

       <sieved to>:<letter code>:<chain length>:<base>:<mask>